h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/developer/com/ncr/ATMMonitoring/handler/FileInDiskHandler.rst

 .. java:field:: public static final boolean FAILS_ON_ERROR
    :outertype: FileInDiskHandler

-   Indicate that the method will throw an exception if an operation fails for one File
+   Indicates that the method will throw an exception if an operation fails for one File

 IGNORES_ERROR
 ^^^^^^^^^^^^^